Unexpected Death: Causes and Contributing Factors

 soft (elderly person found dead of "old age")

-J. Arrhythmogenic right ventricular (fatty) dysplasia (ARVD) [as opposed to
+J. Arrhythmogenic right ventricular (fatty) dysplasia (ARVD) cardiomyopathy [as opposed to

 the body weight or usual epicardial fat and involving into the myocardial interior...focally transmural...myocardium] (A79-451,

 K. Neuromuscular diseases (e.g., muscular dystrophy, Friedreich's ataxia,